 Michael McFadyen's Scuba Diving - "Betty" Bomber

 The plane was powered by two 1,850hp Mitsubishi Kasei 22 14 cylinder two-row radial engines (the company tried to talk the Navy into four engines) with a wing of 24.9 metres and a length of 19.6 metres.
-The plane was armed with one 7.7 mm gun in the nose, one 20 mm gun in dorsal turret and additional 20 mm guns in the tail and each beam window.
-It carried up two and 1,000 kg of bombs.
+The plane was armed with one 7.7 mm gun in the nose, 20 mm guns in the tail and each beam window.
+It carried an internal bomb load of up to 1,000 kg or one external 800 kg torpedo.

 The Betty was capable of a maximum speed of 455 km/h with a range of up to 5,000km, depending on actual model.
 Unfortunately, as the plane was totally strained by the load being carried and only powered by two engines, the aircraft was almost totally without protection.
 This meant that when hit by flak or bullets, the plane inevitably caught fire and crashed.
 This led to another unofficial Allied nickname of one-shot lighter or Flying Cigar.